gonvazquez/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 ### Create the Organization data collector manually

 ### Create Amazon S3 Bucket and Folders
 We’ll create an S3 bucket to store the organizations data to be combined with your cost and usage report.
-This will hold your organisation data so we can connect it to Athena.
+This will hold your organization data so we can connect it to Athena.

 1. Login via SSO to your Cost Optimization account, go into the **S3** console:

 ![Images/home_s3-dashboard.png](/Cost/300_Organization_Data_CUR_Connection/Images/home_s3-dashboard.png)

 2. Click **Create bucket** and create a bucket.
-You will need to use a unique bucket name with **cost** at the start, (we have used cost-aws-lab-organisation-bucket).
+You will need to use a unique bucket name with **cost** at the start, (we have used cost-aws-lab-organization-bucket).
 Make a note of this as we will be using it later.